-From Predator To Prey: Something Big Is Hunting Great White SharksThe Earth Site
+From Predator To Prey: Why Are Orcas Hunting Great White Sharks?

 Great white sharks have been one of the biggest predators in the entire ocean for as long as people have been venturing out into the waves.
 Their massive size, hundreds of serrated teeth, and incredible power make them the perfect ocean hunters.

-But in this year alone, five different great white carcasses have washed up on the shores of South Africa.
+So experts were very surprised to find five different great white carcasses washed up on the shores of South Africa.

-Every single one that has been found had one large and eerily similar wound: a significant hole that ran from their pectoral fin on the side of their body all the way down to their liver.
+Every single one had one large and eerily similar wound: a significant hole that ran from their pectoral fin on the side of their body all the way down to their liver.

 Before the culprit was found, people had no idea what kind of creature could inflict such a serious wound to the oceans’ most feared shark.
 But thanks to the efforts of White Shark Biologist Alison Towner and the team at Marine Dynamics, they were finally able to solve the mystery about what has been making blatant attacks on these sharks.

-A team of orcas was recently spotted in the area where great white shark corpses have been washing ashore, and then video evidence was finally able to be produced.
+A team of orcas had been spotted in the area where great white shark corpses were washing ashore, and then video evidence was finally able to be produced.

 It is not unusual for orcas to hunt sharks, depending on where the species of orca is living.
 For example, North American orcas focus heavily on eating fish, but off the coast of South Africa, they can regularly be found hunting sharks and rays.